 Jasmin rice is also known as Thai fragrant rice, a name that refers to the beautiful jasmin fragrance.
 This long grain rice has a light, floral flavour.
 Cooked grains are soft, moist, and cling together.
-Jasmin rice is used in lots of Thai dishes, accepting sauces well, but can be substituted in recipes calling for long grain rice with superior results.
-The pleasant jasmin scent will emanate from your kitchen and anyone familiar with jasmin rice who walks into your kitchen will know what’s cooking.
+Jasmin rice is used many Thai dishes, accepting sauces well, and can be substituted in recipes calling for long grain rice with superior results.
+The pleasant jasmin scent will emanate from your kitchen and anyone who walks into your kitchen and is familiar with jasmin rice will know exactly what’s cooking.
 Jasmin is harvested three times a year.

 Aromatic Thai Red Rice

 Thai red rice is a medium grain variety of rice that is cultivated primarily in Thailand, hence the name.
 This aromatic red variety has a savoury, nutty flavour and adds colour to dishes.
-Interestingly, the red colour is caused from clay in the soil that stains its red husk.
+Interestingly, the red colour is caused from clay in the soil that stains its husk red.
 Like brown rice, it takes longer to cook and is slightly chewier than white rice.